About Freedom NWPA

 Human trafficking doesn’t just happen in big cities—it happens in our local grocery stores, schools, and neighborhoods.
 Traffickers exploit vulnerabilities, often targeting those least equipped to defend themselves.

-In rural communities especially, victims often feel that they have no resources, options, or people who care about them.
 And many community members don’t realize that trafficking exists so close to home.
 Because of this, abuse and exploitation thrives: in secrecy, shame, and stigma.

 The Solution